 The Owner/Builder Earthship Experience

 The Labs give students a chance to go in-depth with technical aspects of the Earthship systems.
 With guidance from our Plumbing Specialist, students build a Water Organizing Module and learn about all filters, pumps and valves.
-Students also build a Power Organizing module and do hands-on basic electrical wiring for lights and switches.
+Students also do hands-on basic electrical wiring for lights and switches.
 During the Earthship Maintenance Lab students learn all aspects of caring for an Earthship building from servicing the batteries for the solar system to cleaning out the grease and particle unit of the gray water system.

 Students participate in guided tours of at least 20 different Earthships and pre-Earthship experimental buildings.
 These tours showcase a variety of Earthship types: Packaged, Modular, Custom, Global and Simple Survival.
 On many of the visits, the residents of the Earthship are present to answer questions about their homes including modifications they have made and how they have made their lifestyle fit their building.